fbpx

 A security deposit is an amount of money collected from guests to cover breakages and property damages.
 It can also be claimed for missing items, excessive cleaning fees, and additional repair charges caused by guests.

-1. How Much to Charge as a Short-Term Rental Security Deposit
+1. Deciding the Right Short-Term Rental Security Deposit

 The damage deposit can be a set amount like 350 GBP or 10% of the total rental price.
 Don’t forget to check out your local legislation and similar rentals’ deposit amounts before setting your short-term rental security deposit.

-3. How to Collect Security Deposits for Short-Term Rentals
+3. Collecting and Communicating Security Deposits for Short-Term Rentals

 As a host, you must ask your guests to report accidental damages to your property.
-Meanwhile, train your housekeeping staff to inspect your rental for any damages and breakages after the guests’ departure.
-If there aren’t any considerable damages to your home, the security deposit must be released shortly after guests check out.
+Meanwhile, train your housekeeping staff to conduct thorough inspections post-departure for any damages and breakages after the guests’ departure.
+If no significant damages occur, release the deposit swiftly.

 Note that withholding or misusing security deposits will negatively impact your business in the long run.